Peter Mochrie: Biography

-Born in 23 March 1959, Mochrie acting started at the age of 13 when he appeared in a play at Knox Grammar School, where he completed his schooling in 1976.
+Born on 23 March 1959, Mochrie acting started at the age of 13 when he appeared in a play at Knox Grammar School, where he completed his schooling in 1976.
 He is also a producer of Fine Films and Profiles, presenter, teacher of 'The Art of Presenting' and an Auctioneer for McGrath Estate Agents.

 In 1978, he received his first big break appearing in TV soap opera The Restless Years as Ric Moran.
-He played this role for two years and soon caught the attention of other TV producers, and appearing in serials including Holiday Island, Neighbours, Butterfly Island, and Sons And Daughters, and Alex Buzo’s made-for-TV film Rooted for the Australian Broadcasting Corporation (ABC).
+He played this role for two years and soon caught the attention of other TV producers, and appearing in serials including Holiday Island, Neighbours, Butterfly Island, and Sons And Daughters, and Alex Buzo's made-for-TV film Rooted for the Australian Broadcasting Corporation (ABC).
 He also appeared in two movies, Winter of Our Dreams and Just in Time and on stage in The Shifting Heart, The Shrew, Maids of the Mill, The Bear and Fool for Love.